Popular Accounting Internship Program Passes Milestone

 “It’s 10 weeks of being a full-time associate under your belt,” says Stephens.
 “The experience shows you exactly what accounting is and how to go about doing the job.”

 Guarascio noted that interns have the opportunity to gain significant practical experience in a short period of time.
 “Interns who see the value of their academic studies and how they are used in practice, return to college with increased vigor and focus,” Guarascio said.

 When those interns do return to campus, they take two intensive accounting courses condensed into the final six weeks of the semester, affectionately called “boot camp” within the accounting department.
-This allows the students to stay on track to complete the 150 hours of course credits needed for graduation in four years, rather than the more common five-year programs at many other schools.
+This allows the students to stay on track to complete the 150 hours of course credits needed to register for the CPA exam in four years, rather than the more common five-year programs at many other schools.

 Employment of accountants and auditors has remained steady even through the recent recessionary period, said Olson.
 Employment of accountants and auditors is projected to grow 13 percent from 2012 to 2022, according to the U.S. Bureau of Labor Statistics.